aviolin/aviolin.github.io/README.md

 # Developer Portfolio

-This is my personal web development portfolio made using Gatsby and some GSAP.
+This is my personal development portfolio, made using Gatsby.

 View the portfolio live here: https://arlocodes.com/